Invoicing your work can be done in multiple ways. As mentioned earlier, this is a crucial point when setting up a project's structure.

 Before we get started on the different invoicing options, it is worth having a look at the different invoicing preferences of a project and its milestones.

 When setting up a new project, you can choose between multiple invoicing preferences.
-These will determine how your budget usage will be calculated, as you'll need to enter an hourly rate first.
-The tracked time will then be added up and you'll be able to see how much of your budget is still available.
+You'll need to enter an hourly rate first.
+The invoiceable tracked time will then be added up and you'll be able to see how much of your budget is still available.
 Even if you work with a fixed budget and don't invoice tracked time as such, these budget calculations can still be useful - be it for internal reporting, or checking whether the budget you set out initially was realistic.

 Invoicing preferences for the entire project:

-- Price per task type: if you select this invoicing preference, your price will be based on the task and not who completes the task.
-To set the hourly rate per task type, simply go to Settings > Calendar.
+- Price per work type: if you select this invoicing preference, your price will be based on the task and not who completes the task.
+To set the hourly rate per work type, simply go to Settings > Calendar.

 - Fixed price per hour: this allows you to set a fixed hourly rate for this specific project, regardless of who performs which task.